Do you ever feel that barriers are put in your way to help you change what you are doing?

 - Brought with me my display board for outside the gallery

-I know that March isn’t the best time of year to organise a pop-up shop and I wouldn’t normally have done it then, except that during my December pop-up shop I discovered that from April the Mix Gallery hire fee was doubling (tripling on Saturdays).
-This meant that it really wouldn’t be viable for future pop-up events there and I wanted to do it for one last time!
+I know March isn’t the best time of year to organise a pop-up shop and I wouldn’t normally have done it then, except that during my December pop-up shop I discovered that from April the Mix Gallery hire fee was doubling (tripling on Saturdays).
+This meant that it wouldn’t be viable for future pop-up events and hiring the whole of the Mix Gallery space and I wanted to do it for one last time!

 “It’s a shame, as it’s a lovely small gallery space for pop-up events, especially as there are now so few alternative places to do them in Lancashire.”